elastisys/scale.cloudpool/kubernetes/README.md

 approach (1), since a service account token will always be available on the pod's file system.

-Tokens and certificates/keys can be passed either as a file system path (referring to the file system on which the `kubernetespool` is running) or be passed as (base 64-encoded) values.
-Configuration variables ending in {@code Path} are used to pass file system references.
+Tokens and certificates/keys can be passed either as file system paths (referring to the file system on which the `kubernetespool` is running) or be passed as (base 64-encoded) values.
+Configuration variables ending in `Path` are used to pass file system references.

-So, when running the `kubernetespool` from a pod inside the targeted Kubernetes cluster one would typically make use of configuration similar to the following:
+So, when running the `kubernetespool` from a pod inside the targeted Kubernetes cluster one would typically make use of configuration similar to the following (as explained in the [Kubernetes documentation](http://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod), a pod can always reach the apiserver via the `kubernetes` DNS entry and authentication credentials for the service user are available under `/var/run/secrets`):

 ```javascript
 {